 - Stay active during the day and avoid evening exercise.

 - Before bedtime, do something relaxing like taking a warm shower.
 Remember to silence your electronics so you won’t be woken up by calls and texts from other time zones.

-What about using melatonin?
+What about using melatonin for jet lag?

 Melatonin is a hormone that’s important for your sleep-wake cycle.
-When traveling eastwards, taking a melatonin supplement prior to bedtime can help shift the timing of your body clock to help transition to the new time zone.
+When traveling eastwards, taking a melatonin supplement for jet lag prior to bedtime can help shift the timing of your body clock to help transition to the new time zone.
 We recommend a jet lag calculator to determine the best time to take melatonin for your travels.